christian-taillon/christian-taillon.github.io/docs/clamav.markdown

 #### Clamscan vs. Clamdscan: What's the difference?

 - **clamscan**: This is ClamAV's primary command-line scanner.
 It operates autonomously, scanning files or directories for malware.
-However, its modus operandi involves reloading the virus database each time, which can introduce latency for extensive scans.
+However, its operation involves reloading the virus database each time, which can introduce latency for extensive scans.

 - **clamdscan**: Acting as a client for the `clamd` daemon, this doesn't reload the virus database.
 Instead, it liaises with `clamd`, utilizing its persistently loaded database.
 This mode is generally more efficient for regular or large-scale scans.